-Career Counseling
+CMGR 510 Career Counseling 3 credits

 The purpose of this course is to provide students with an overview of the field of career counseling including current theories, decision-making models, and historical developments.
-Course materials will incorporate information about career information systems including technology-based career development applications and strategies, computerassisted career guidance and relevant web sites.
+Course materials will incorporate information about career information systems including technology-based career development applications and strategies, computer-assisted career guidance and relevant websites.
 The course will include information about career and educational planning, placement, and follow up evaluation.
 Students will become familiar with career assessment instruments, evaluation techniques and other resources which incorporate an awareness of the needs of specific populations.
 Students will also learn about the interrelationships among and between work, family, life roles and the influence of diversity and gender in career development.
-Throughout the course there will be consideration of ethical and legal issues associated with all aspects of career development recognizing career issues of minorities and women.
+Throughout the course there will be a consideration of ethical and legal issues associated with all aspects of career development recognizing career issues of minorities and women.
+Prerequisites: CMGR 500 and 505.